mattyfanyq-lang/Manual-Line-Extraction/README.md

 The pipeline consists of 3 stages:

 1. **Manual tracing in QGIS**
    MRT lines are traced by hand over a schematic background image.
-The line data are represented as CRS coordinates and exported in GeoJSON format.
+Each point along the traced line is stored using CRS coordinates and exported as GeoJSON.
      <p align="center">
      <img src="QGIS_trace.png" alt="QGIS hand tracing" width="520">
    </p>

 2. **Produce control coordinates for each coordinate system**
-   Four reference control points are selected.
-Their CRS coordinates are obtained from QGIS and exported as GeoJSON, while the corresponding pixel coordinates are extracted from the image using Python and OpenCV and saved as JSON.
+   4 common reference points are identified.
+Their CRS coordinates are obtained from QGIS and saved in GeoJSON, while their pixel coordinates are extracted directly from the image using Python and OpenCV.
+These pairs serve as anchors to relate the two coordinate systems.
    <p align="center">
      <img src="control_points.png" alt="Control points extracted using OpenCV" width="520">
    </p>

 3. **Matrix-based transformation**
    A conversion matrix is derived to map CRS coordinates into pixel coordinates using an affine transformation.
-Given a set of corresponding control points in CRS space and image space, a linear system is solved to estimate the transformation parameters, including scale, translation, and axis inversion.
-Once computed, the same affine transformation matrix is applied uniformly to all traced line geometries, ensuring consistent CRS-to-pixel conversion without per-file recalculation.
-Most importantly, conversion accuracy can be improved in the future by updating this file alone.
-The transformed line data are then exported as JSON in pixel coordinates for downstream use.
+Given a set of corresponding control points in CRS space and image space, a linear system is solved to estimate the transformation parameters(scale, translation, and axis inversion).
+Once derived, the same affine transformation matrix is applied to convert all CRS files in GeoJson to pixel coordinate files in Json.
+Any future accuracy improvements only require updating the matrix, without modifying the original GeoJSON data.
 ---

 ## Final Result

-The image below demonstrates the transformed line data overlaid correctly onto the original schematic:
+The image below illustrates the transformed line data aligned accurately with the original schematic:

 <p align="center">
      <img src="overlay.png" alt="Control points extracted using OpenCV" width="520">